 If you want to add a new server-capable administration node to an existing cluster, you must determine if there is an available cell ID number for it that will be lower than the cell ID of any client-only node, or reconfigure the cluster definition so that such a number becomes available.

 Following is an overview of the steps required:

-1. Use the cxfs\admin status command to determine the current cell IDs.
+1. Use the cxfs_admin status command to determine the current cell IDs.
+For more information, see "cxfs_admin and Status" on page 374.

 Note: The GUI does not display cell ID numbers.